 An experienced truck accident lawyer from Robinette Legal Group can help you evaluate all of these factors, and assist you with identifying every party who can be held liable for your injuries and losses.

-Common Causes of Truck Accidents in West Virginia
+Common Causes of Trucking Accidents in West Virginia

-There is a good chance that your truck accident could have been prevented had the trucking company or its driver acted with due care.
-Most truck accidents stem from preventable mistakes and acts of carelessness.
+There is a good chance that your truck accident could have been prevented had the trucking company or its truck driver acted with due care.
+Most trucking accidents stem from preventable mistakes and acts of carelessness.
 Common causes of truck accidents in West Virginia include:

 - Inadequate truck maintenance